dwainscheeren/dwains-dashboard-blueprints/card-blueprints/ClockWeatherCalendar/README.md

 ## Installation of this Blueprint

-- digital-clock from [HACS]
+- Install digital-clock from [HACS]
-- atomic-calendar-revive from [HACS]
+- Install atomic-calendar-revive from [HACS]
-- ha-card-weather-conditions from [HACS]
+- Install ha-card-weather-conditions from [HACS]

+ ## Integrations

 - This card needs the following two integrations to work.

-##Sun
+## Sun

  This integration is by default enabled, unless you’ve disabled or removed the default_config: line from your configuration.
 If that is the case, the   following example shows you how to enable this integration manually:

-  # Example configuration.yaml entry
+  ### Example configuration.yaml entry

     sun:

-##Moon
+## Moon

 To enable the moon sensor, add the following lines to your configuration.yaml or your sensors file:

-  # Example configuration.yaml entry
+  ### Example configuration.yaml entry

     sensor:
        - platform: moon

 - Copy the content of the blueprint file `blueprint.yaml` into the Blueprint YAML code.

- ## Fields to define for each card.
+ ## Fields to define for this card.

  - Entity of the Calendar
  - Calendar no event text in your language Ex : Aucun événement pour aujourd'hui